MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 :::image type="content" source="../../images/2019/12/localized-devtools.msft.png" alt-text="The DevTools in German." lightbox="../../images/2019/12/localized-devtools.msft.png":::

-If you want to use the DevTools in a different language than the ones that are available, [tweet](https://aka.ms/tweet/edgedevtools) at us or choose the [Send Feedback](../../../contact.md) icon.
+If you want to use the DevTools in a different language than the ones that are available, [tweet](https://aka.ms/tweet/edgedevtools) at us or click the [Send Feedback](../../../contact.md) icon.

 Chromium issue [#941561](https://crbug.com/941561)